 Cloud technology is a real game-changer for SMEs, offering the latest, scalable solutions at affordable prices.
-Whereas once the most innovative and efficient software was only in reach of the biggest businesses, cloud computing has levelled the playing field.
+Whereas once the most innovative software was reserved for the biggest businesses, cloud computing has levelled the playing field.

-Unlike large organsiations, SMEs are less likely to be constrained by legacy infrastructure and costly bespoke systems, so they are best placed to take advantage of the surge in cloud-based solutions.
+Unlike large organisations, SMEs are less likely to be held back by old infrastructure, so they are best placed to take advantage of the surge in cloud-based solutions.

 So, what exactly is the cloud?

 Put simply, the cloud is a virtual place where you can access apps and services, and where your data can be stored securely.
-It doesn’t require any additional on-site hardware and you don’t need to worry about maintenance or capacity issues.
+In addition, it doesn’t require any additional on-site hardware and you don’t need to worry about maintenance or capacity issues.

 As we spend less time at our desks, with more business being conducted on the move, perhaps the greatest benefit of cloud technology is being able to access these applications and services from anywhere.
 All you need is a device with an internet connection.

 Not sure where to start?
-Take a look at these great cloud-based solutions for SMEs:
+Take a look at this great cloud technology for SMEs:

 Xero and Quickbooks are two of the leading cloud-accounting providers, and for good reason.
 They provide a real-time overview of your finances, allowing you to monitor cash flow, create VAT returns, set budgets, and create business reports.
 Unlike traditional desktop accounting software, your accountant and other members of your team can access and update your accounts simultaneously.